 Raviolis are a true Italian delight.
 The commercially packaged variations are passable for the most part, and some name-brands are even quite good.
 However, they are no match for the homemade variety.
 Raviolis require a great deal of work, of course, but the end result is without compare.

 My first experience with making raviolis from scratch was a literal marathon (nine hours from start to finish), and I did it entirely on my own.
 I was helped along with a few bottles of blush wine, so it's a wonder I remember anything about the process.
 I swore I'd never do it again.

-This was about fifteen years ago.
+That was about twenty years ago.
 Inevitably, I've since made raviolis once or twice a year.
 Each time I worked the pasta dough from scratch, and formed the ravioli using a manual ravioli cutter.
-The easiest part of the process was cooking the filling ingredients (on my first 'outing' I cooked ground beef and pork with minced onions, garlic and spices).
-The clean-up will likely get a bit sticky (rolling, cutting and forming the dough leaves that nice concrete-like flour residue in every nook and cranny of your kitchen work space.
+The easiest part of the process was preparing the filling.
+On my first ravioli foray, I used ground beef and pork with minced onions, garlic and spices for the filling.
+In addition, clean-up will likely get a bit sticky after all the rolling and cutting.
+Forming dough leaves behind a concrete-like flour residue in every nook and cranny of your kitchen work space.

 Nowadays, Ravioli Maker Plates, Ravioli Die Machines and the Kitchen Aid Ravioli Maker basically does the work of ravioli formation, but I still prefer making them the hard way.
 Somehow it seems more satisfying than churning out the little gems in conveyer-belt fashion.

 Below is a more ordered description of the ravioli-making process, which has been refined over the years.
 Even though I only make ravioli once or twice a year, it is still quite an event in my house.
 You'll see what I mean as you read on.

 Note: For the stand-alone Ravioli recipe, click here.